salfab/checkout-net-library/README.md

 ### How to use the library

-In order to use the .Net library all you have to do is add the latest **Checkout.dll** file and reference it in your project .
+In order to use the .Net library all you have to do is add the latest **Checkout.APIClient.dll** file and reference it in your project .
 The latest dll file for Checkout library resides in the **releases\latest\** folder of the solution.

 After that add the library namespace **using Checkout;** in your code as below:
 ```